solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 After deciding heaviest block, Gossip
 Heaviest(X, Hash(X), received_heaviest_stake) out, where X is the latest picked block.
 We also send out stake of received Heaviest messages so that we can proceed to next step when enough validators are ready.

+The fields of the Heaviest message is:

+- `slot`: slot of the picked block.
+- `hash`: bank hash of the picked block.
+- `received`: total of stakes of the validators it received Heaviest messages from.

 ### Proceed to restart if everything looks okay, halt otherwise